openstack-k8s-operators/keystone-operator/README.md

 - Generates Fernet keys (TODO: rotate them, and bounce the APIs upon rotation)
 - Keystone bootstrap, and db sync are executed automatically on install and updates
 - ConfigMap is recreated on any changes KeystoneAPI object changes and the Deployment updated.

-# Requirements

-- A MariaDB database.
-TODO move the db-create logic to a mariadb operator for OpenStack services